Menu

 Q. How long does deer repellent last?

 A. The problem with fences is that deer are quite ingenious about getting around them.
-Deer can push under them or, if the fence is less than 8 feet tall, leap over them.
-Furthermore, fences are costly, and they can obstruct your view of the yard.
-So you might want to try repellents before you build a fence.
+Deer can push under or through them, wriggling between a gap in the slats.
+And if the fence is less than eight feet tall — which is an uncommonly tall fence — deer can leap over it.
+Furthermore, fences are costly, and they can obstruct your view of the yard, so you might want to try repellents before you build a fence.
+If repellents don’t work, it might be time to consider more costly deterrents like fencing.

 Q. I tried deer repellent and it smelled horrible.
-Why try again?
+Why should I try again?

-A. It’s true that some deer repellents repel humans as much as deer, especially if the repellent is made to smell like animal urine (as some are).
+A. Some deer repellents repel humans as much as deer, especially if the repellent smells like animal urine (as some do).
 Fortunately, many repellents smell great to humans.
+If you are sensitive to odors, there are other deer repellent options, such as flashing lights and bursts of water, which might better suit your needs.